Tip of My Tongue (Lynsey de Paul song): Brotherly Love

-"Tip of My Tongue" is a song written by Lynsey de Paul and Barry Blue (originally registered as "On the Tip of My Tongue").
-It was first released as the fifth single by Brotherly Love (a Liverpool-based group composed of three brothers, Mike, Ronnie and Lee Carroll, who are brothers of impressionist Faith Brown) with the song "I Love Everything About You" as the flip side on CBS Records in 1973 and was produced by Phil Wainman.
+The song was first recorded and released as the fifth single by Brotherly Love (a Liverpool-based group composed of three brothers, Mike, Ronnie and Lee Carroll, who are brothers of impressionist Faith Brown) with the song "I Love Everything About You" as the flip side on CBS Records on 27 April 1973. and was produced by Phil Wainman.
 According to music journalist James Craig, de Paul was in the audience for a Brotherly Love performance at Gulliver's and was so impressed with them that she co-penned "Tip of My Tongue" for them.
 The trio performed the song on the Granada TV programme Lift Off With Ayshea on 22 June 1973.
-The song received positive reviews from the British music press, and the brothers were interviewed about the single It made the UK chart breakers on 23 May 1973 but did not manage to enter the UK Singles Chart Barry Blue was credited as "Barry Green" on this release.
+The song received positive reviews from the British mainstream press as well as the music press, and the brothers were interviewed about the single It made the top of the UK chart breakers listing on 23 May 1973 (would equate to #51 if the chart had gone beyond a Top 50) but, subsequently, did not manage to enter the UK Top 50 single chart UK Singles Chart.
+Barry Blue was credited as "Barry Green" on this release.
+Brotherly Love's 1973 version of the song was finally released on CD in 2022, on a compilation entitled Bubblerock is Here to Stay Vol. 2: The British Pop Explosion 1970-73.
+A year later, it was released as a track on Singles Collection - Brotherly Love.